juanmavers/PI-Henry/README.md

 </pre>
 </div>

-<h3>This is a Pokémon app that connects to a self-hosted server and database.
-Pokémon information is fetched from an external API! 🤯</h3>
+<h3>This is a Pokémon React App that connects to a self-hosted server and database.
+Pokémon data is fetched from an external API! 🤯</h3>

 <span>
 <h3>⚡Features:</h3>